 Besides its engaging characters, the TV show has shot on various wondrous locations; making them the most wanted travel destinations among avid travellers, especially from its huge fan base.

-So fans of the east, fans of the west, fans of the north, fans of the south, and avid travellers of the world, get ready to discover some of the stunning locations shot for the Game of Thrones TV show, while waiting for its season 8.
+So fans of the east, fans of the west, fans of the north, fans of the south, and avid travellers of the world, get ready to discover some of the stunning locations shot for the Game of Thrones TV show below:

 IRELAND- Game of Thrones